 - Click Remove All next to the inspection results for the types of hidden content that you want to remove from your document.

 Made your article anonymous?
-Don’t forget to also provide a non-anonymous version of your manuscript containing: author details (names, institutions, and email addresses); acknowledgements; funding information; and complete references.
+Don’t forget to also provide a non-anonymous version of your manuscript containing: author details (names, institutions, and email addresses); acknowledgements; funding information; details of any clinical trial registrations; and complete references.
 We’ll need this for publication.